-The examples show Gitlab but of course work equally well with Github/Bitbucket/etc. I use Gitlab instead of Github Pages becuase of Gitlab’s unlimited free repos.
+The examples show GitLab but of course work equally well with GitHub/Bitbucket/etc. I use GitLab instead of GitHub Pages because of GitLab’s unlimited free repos.

 Prereq: on your laptop

 apt install php-cli php-xml git ruby-dev nodejs gcc make zlib1g-dev

 ruby-bundlerbecause in general it’s out of date–we’ll install it later.

 brew install git brew install node # rest is for php-cli brew tap homebrew/dupes brew tap homebrew/versions brew tap homebrew/homebrew-php brew install php70

 - Export Wordpress site to XML.
 This method doesn’t capture tags or comments.
 It requires manual upload of images.
 But doesn’t use server Wordpress plugins that are broken for current Wordpress versions.

 - Log into your Wordpress dashboard then click: Tools → Export → All